Why Humanity Needs to Recognize the Reality of Remote Viewing

-If important leaders of mainstream science recognize the reality of remote viewing, then we at The Farsight Institute will conduct a major and extended sequence of remote-viewing demonstrations that will satisfy nearly all people with respect to this reality.
+If asked by responsible parties, we at The Farsight Institute will conduct a major and extended sequence of remote-viewing demonstrations that will satisfy nearly all people with respect to this reality.
 All the details of how to conduct such a series of demonstrations have been worked out.
 The scientific controls will be perfect, and we will involve the public in the data verification process.

 On today's Earth, humanity needs to work together as it faces the challenges of the future.
 People need to understand that we are not powerless victims of fate in the forward march of time.
 There are real options for future development, and these options become more tangible when comparative data from alternate futures are considered.
 As we travel into the future, let us turn our headlights on so that we can better navigate our challenges as a species.
 Remote viewing is the only way currently available for humans to transfer information across time and space.
 Millions, even billions, need to know that we are not blind as we move through time, that we have a measure of control as we navigate the temporal currents.

 Humanity also needs to better understand our past.
 Our actual history as a species on this planet is much different from that which is taught in schools today.
 If we are to understand more about our future, it is crucial that we face our past with complete transparency.
 How can anyone navigate the future if one cannot bring clarity to history?
 We cannot be blinded by orthodoxy or dogma if we are to be a species with a noble destiny.

 We never ask for blind faith in what we do.
 We want only to demonstrate the reality of remote viewing to a truly world audience.
 Is the chance to show people what is real too much to ask?

 Courtney Brown, Ph.D.